 12 May 2016

-The Bill intends to merge the duties and powers of civil enforcement officers and traffic wardens so they can issue fixed penalty notices for additional offences in England.
-It aims to create a single, clearer framework for issuing and using these penalties, with related provisions to support the unified approach.
+This Bill would bring together the duties and powers of civil enforcement officers and traffic wardens so they can issue fixed penalty notices for additional offences under a single framework in England.
+It aims to make enforcement clearer, more consistent and efficient, by harmonising how these officers operate and what penalties they can impose, with provisions for related arrangements.

 Generated 21 February 2026